Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

      :alt: The dropdown menu that appears when you select the icon next to your username, with the Account option circled.

 #.
 Select **Order History**.
-The following information displays for each of
-   your edX purchases.

-   * The name of your course.
-   * The date you placed your order.
-   * The total cost of your order.
-   * The edX order number.
-   * A link to a receipt for the order.

 #.
 To view information about a specific purchase, locate the transaction that
    you want, and then select **Order Details**.

+   The following information displays for each of your edX purchases.

+   * The edX order number.
+   * The date you placed your order.
+   * The name of the course.
+   * The price of each item.
+   * The total cost of your order.

 If you have a question or an issue with your payment, contact edX at billing@edx.org.
 Include your order number, but **do not include your credit card information**.

 .. _Get a Refund: